ellie-as/generative-consolidation/README.md

-### A generative computational model of consolidation
+### A generative model of memory construction and consolidation

 Code for modelling systems consolidation as teacher-student learning, in which initial representations of memories are replayed to train a generative model.

 To use this code, clone the repo and launch jupyter lab.
 Each notebook installs its requirements in the first cell (however in the case of installation issues, I recommend using AWS SageMaker).

+The modern Hopfield network implementation uses code from https://github.com/ml-jku/hopfield-layers, the repo accompanying Ramsauer et al. (2020) (https://arxiv.org/abs/2008.02217).

 #### Subfolders